dflorez0/LuaOOPTutorial/README.md

 ```

 Then in main we can call `print(cat.isFelis())` and it prints `true`.
 However if we try `print(dog.isFelis())` it returns
-an error because the method does not exists.
+an error because the method does not exist.
 ```
 lua: main.lua:18: attempt to call field 'isFelis' (a nil value) stack traceback: